JAYESH-555/Twitter-Functionality-App/README.md

 This is a simple Twitter clone built using React.
 It mimics basic Twitter functionality, allowing users to tweet, edit, like, and delete tweets.
 This project serves as a React practice project with no backend connection—everything runs entirely on the client-side.

-# 🚀 Live Demo
+# 🚀 Live Demo deployed on Vercel

-Check out the live version here: [Twitter](https://tic-tac-toe-game-jayesh-555s-projects.vercel.app/)
+Check out the live version here: [Mini-Twitter](https://mini-twitter-app-jayesh-555s-projects.vercel.app/)

 # ✨ Features